PMT – (Please make time!)

 It is often very difficult for many women to truelly and fully honour their natural internal rhythms due to work/job/life constraints.
 However, we could all be a lot more mindful of what we need at any given time of our cycles and for example, ensure that we get to bed earlier, limit alcohol, sugar etc, eat more regularly and just slow the pace down a notch during days 22 to 28 of our cycle – the pre-menstrual week.
 Trying to schedule more energetic committments or activities during days 8-14 could pay dividends as we are naturally at our peak during this time and more outgoing and sociable.
 Keeping a diary of how we feel, both physically and emotionally, and including things like sugar cravings or appetite changes will soon show your own patterns, and marking these patterns on your calender will increase your awareness that any particular week you need to mind yourself more than usual and not be burning the candle at both ends.

 There are many reasons why women seem to be having more and more difficulties and pain with their periods including the results of several generations of synthetic hormones from The Pill, HRT, and other natural hormone disruptors.
 There have been several studies out recently on the long term effects of the contraceptive Pill and in my practice I see a high degree of problems from The Mirena Coil which pumps Progesterone into the system upsetting the delicate natural balance of oestrogen & progesterone.
 (I find it interesting that very few GP’s seem to be offering the ‘old fashioned’ coil that doesn’t pump hormones into the system and yet it is still available.)
 The first side effect of too much Progesterone is no more menstrual bleeding, which plays straight into the whole convenience, don’t ever stop ethos of society, but plays havoc with womens whole delicate system and alters the entire metabolism.
 What younger women tend not to think about is the effects of synthetic hormones on firstly their fertility, and secondly how they do menopause.
-Generally speaking, the less synthetic hormone use in a womans history the less problems experienced with both periods and menopause.
+Generally speaking, the less synthetic hormone use in a womans history the less problems experienced with both periods and menopause & this is borne out in my Clinical experience with Clients.

-There are very limited options available to women who want to pursue pharmaceutical medicines approach to PMT symptoms – by and large it will be more synthetic hormones and pain killers and sleeping pills.
+There are very limited options available to women who want to pursue pharmaceutical medicines approach to PMT symptoms – by and large it will be more synthetic hormones, pain killers and sleeping pills.
 But there are lots and lots of options available to those women open to a more natural approach.
 Making changes to Diet, increasing Exercise – even just walking, fresh air and enough good quality sleep can do wonders, and particularly if you know when you most need it.
 But for me – and my Clients – Homeopathy excells since it always looks at the whole woman, her entire history including her Mothers history and it has thousands of remedies to draw upon.
+It is incredible how many Women are settling for a life of pain, exhaustion, headaches, irritibility, digestive upsets, swelling, anxiety, relationship issues, parenting issues, etc etc, when there is so much relief available from the right Homeopathic treatment.

 So if you are suffering from monthly painful cramping, extremely heavy bleeding, prolonged bleeding or no bleeding, unacceptable mood swings, prolonged irritability or anger, unexplained weepiness, headaches or absolute exhaustion please book a consultation with me.
 Together we can get to the bottom of why it’s happening, alleviate symptoms and start to re-balance your endocrine system so you do not have to experience this any more.
 Please Make Time for yourself to understand what you need to be well and not only will you feel better, but you may be changing how future generations of women in your family experience their menstrual cycle!